MiniMax-AI/MiniMax-M2/docs/tool_calling_guide.md

-# MiniMax-M2 Function Call Guide
+# MiniMax-M2 Tool Calling Guide

 ## Introduction

-The MiniMax-M2 model supports function calling capabilities, enabling the model to identify when external functions need to be called and output function call parameters in a structured format.
-This document provides detailed instructions on how to use the function calling features of MiniMax-M2.
+The MiniMax-M2 model supports tool calling capabilities, enabling the model to identify when external tools need to be called and output tool call parameters in a structured format.
+This document provides detailed instructions on how to use the tool calling features of MiniMax-M2.

 ## Basic Example

-The following Python script implements a weather query function call example based on the OpenAI SDK:
+The following Python script implements a weather query tool call example based on the OpenAI SDK:

 ```python
 from openai import OpenAI